 7. Walk In Rembrandt’s Footsteps in Leiden

-You can buy a booklet with a Rembrandt Walking Tour description in Leiden at the tourist information office in Leiden.
-This Rembrand Walking Tour will last about two hours, and you will visit all the important sites in Rembrandt’s early years.
+You can buy a booklet with a Rembrandt Walking Tour description in Leiden at the tourist information office.
+This Rembrandt Walking Tour will last about two hours, and you will visit all the important sites in Rembrandt’s early years.

-Rembrandt’s development in Leiden was stunning and made him a famous painter in The Netherlands, much more famous than his contemporary, Johannes Vermeer.
+Rembrandt’s development in Leiden was stunning, making him a famous painter in The Netherlands, much more famous than his contemporary, Johannes Vermeer.
 Find out what happened in Rembrandt’s early years that made him the best painter ever in The Netherlands.

-How to get there: Leiden is just 36 minutes away from Amsterdam if you hop on the train.
-Leiden Central Station is in the middle of the center and just a few minutes’ walking away from the medieval part of Leiden.
+How to get there: Leiden is 36 minutes away from Amsterdam if you hop on the train.
+Leiden Central Station is in the middle of the center and just a few minutes walk away from the medieval part of Leiden.

 8. Visit The Delta Works In Zeeland

-The Dutch built the Delta works after the floodings in 1953, which killed about 1800 persons.
-Those floodings made crystal clear how vulnerable to floodings the Netherlands was.
-In another post, I described that 26% of the Netherlands was below sea level, and 59% could easily be flooded.
+The Dutch built the Delta Works after the floodings in 1953, which killed about 1800 persons.
+Those floodings made crystal clear how vulnerable to flooding the Netherlands was.

-The Delta Works is the Netherlands’ primary defense system against high water in the southwestern part of The Netherlands.
-The Delta Works consists of 5 storm surge barriers, two locks, and six dams.
+The Delta Works is the Netherlands’ primary defense against high water in the southwestern part of The Netherlands.
+The Delta Works has 5 storm surge barriers, two locks, and six dams.
 The Delta Works is one of the seven wonders of the modern world.